 ATR-based trailing stop strategy that flips direction when price crosses the Supertrend line.

-A Supertrend strategy sounds simple on paper: buy when the indicator flips bullish, sell when it flips bearish, and follow the trend for as long as it lasts.
+A Supertrend strategy sounds simple on paper: buy when the indicator flips bullish, exit when it flips bearish, and follow the trend for as long as it lasts.
 The problem is that markets are rarely that clean.

 Supertrend is a useful trend-following tool, but turning it into a tradable strategy requires more than taking every colour change on the chart.
 In trending conditions it can work well.
 In sideways conditions it can whipsaw badly.
 That means the real challenge is not understanding what Supertrend does.
 The real challenge is deciding when its signals are worth acting on.